Frequently Asked Questions

 Experienced Fencers: If you've fenced before, please contact us to determine the best program for your experience and training goals.

 First, join us for Intro to Fencing, a three-session series to find out if you like fencing.
 Then you'll choose which weapon suits you best.
-Your coach will introduce you to both Épée and Foil techniques and rules, and they can help with recommendations based on your physical abilities and talents.
+Your coach will introduce you to both Épée, Foil, and Saber techniques and rules, and they can help with recommendations based on your physical abilities and talents.

 Here are a few differences:

 Also, checking out the different class schedules for Épée and Foil may be helpful for deciding for which classes you will be able to attend.

 Fencing gear is available for purchase at the club.
 We provide loaner equipment for Beginners.
 Intermediate fencers should have their own kit of equipment, including mask, glove, plastron, chest protector and uniform.
 Please talk with your coach to determine the best items for your needs.

 We welcome guest fencers.
 Join us for group training and open bouting, as well as private lessons with our excellent coaches.
 Our drop-in fee is $50 per session for group classes that include warm-up, drills, and conditioning.